Flag of Acre

-Her design consists of a rectangle ratio of width-length 7:10, divided by a diagonal line from the bottom left (hoist-side) to the upper right.
+Its design consists of a rectangle ratio of width-length 7:10, divided by a diagonal line from the bottom left (hoist-side) to the upper right.
 The top left is yellow with a red star in the corner, and the bottom right is green.

 Symbolism

 The main colors of the flag (green and yellow) are the same as the flag of Brazil and represent the state's integration with Brazil.
 Independently, each color has the following meaning: